MahiBalwantray/katG-gene-analysis/README.md

 ## 📁 Files
 - `katG.fasta` – Input gene sequence in FASTA format
-- `katG_analysis.py` – Script to analyze the sequence
+- `katG_analysis.ipynb` – Script to analyze the sequence
-- `results.txt` – Output from the analysis

 ## 🚀 How to Run
 ```bash